steverice/pagerduty-api-v2-deck/PITCHME.md

 # Research

 <!--
 As with any project, the first thing to do is gather information.
 Figure out what you want to do with your new API version.
-Chances are, there are some things about the current version you aren't too happy with, so start by finding better ways and identifying problems you didn't even realize existed.
+Chances are, there are some things about the current version you aren’t too happy with, so start by finding better ways and identifying problems you didn’t even realize existed.
 -->

 #VSLIDE?image=assets/images/turtles.jpg